-If you have additional questions or need clarification please ask one of our Health Educators or medical staff when you come for an appointment or EMAIL US.
+If you have additional questions or need clarification please ask one of our Patient Educators or medical staff when you come for an appointment or contact us.

 The information presented here is for educational purposes only.
 This information though deemed accurate is not guaranteed; it may be subject to interpretation, errors or omissions.

 Not sure how far along in the pregnancy you are?
 Use our PREGNANCY CALCULATOR

 Yes.
 All of these terms refer to the same safe and effective abortion method we provide up to a gestational age of 9 weeks.
 For more information, see our Medical Abortion page.

 A procedural abortion, also known as aspiration abortion, is usually administered by a method called vacuum aspiration.
 The procedure itself usually takes only five to ten minutes, and is a common in-office gynecology service.
 You can find out more at our Procedural Abortion page.
 Procedural abortions are offered to a gestational age of 15 weeks, 6 days.

 An approximate measurement of weeks of pregnancy can be calculated from the date of your last menstrual period.
 We have provided a Pregnancy Calculator which allows you to enter the date of your last period provide an estimate.